Sherwood Washburn: Career

 Upon graduating Harvard, Washburn accepted a position as associate professor of anatomy in Columbia University College of Physicians and Surgeons, where he remained for eight years.
-From 1947–1958 he was a professor of anthropology at the University of Chicago, for a time serving as department chair.
+From 1947 to 1958 he was a professor of anthropology at the University of Chicago, for a time serving as department chair.
 He left the University of Chicago for a professorship in University of California, Berkeley, where he remained until his retirement in 1979.
 In 1975 the university elected him to the appointment of University Professor, one of 35 such appointments granted since the position was first created in 1960.

+Washburn insisted that proper interpretation of primate anatomy and human behavioral evolution required comparative information from living primates in their natural settings.
+According to a history of primatology by Shirley C. Strum (a former student of Washburn's) and Linda Fedigan, Washburn's stance was a crucial influence on post-WWII primate field studies in the United States.
+Washburn and his students used an evolutionary framework with a straightforward underlying argument: "All primates, whether human or nonhuman, shared certain adaptive features, a 'primate pattern' believed to vary little across contexts and species."
+However, this belief in a single 'primate pattern' was toppled in the decades that followed, as field researches discovered that primate groups were far more diverse than Washburn and others had assumed.